-The 1st Amendment to the Bill of Rights lists out freedoms.
+The 1st Amendment to the Bill of Rights lists out our freedoms.

-- Freedom of Speech...Do you have the right to hold any opinion you want as long as you express that opinion in a responsible manner? - Freedom of Religion...Do you and your family have the right to practice any religion that you choose? - Freedom of the Press...Do you read a newspaper or listen to the news on TV or on your phone?
-Do you think that the Government controls what is written in the press? - Freedom to Assemble...Do we have the freedom to gather/assemble to protest something we do not think is right?
-Can you give an example that you might have seen or heard about recently? - Freedom to Petition the Government No matter your age, do you have the freedom to go to someone in city government and ask for something for your school or neighborhood?

-2. Sonia Sotomayor, diagnosed at seven-years-old with diabetes, faced the fact that she would have to take a needle every day of her life in order to stay alive.
-She writes that she found the courage to give herself a needle every day by reading superhero comic books.
-Why do you think comic books about super heroes inspired her to be brave?

-3. Do you think all heroes are superheroes who, in Sonia Sotomayor's words, are brave and powerful?
+- Freedom of Speech...Do you have the right to hold any opinion you want as long as you express that opinion in a responsible manner? - Freedom of Religion...Do you and your family have the right to practice any religion that you choose? - Freedom of the Press...Do you read a newspaper or listen to the news on your TV or phone?
+Do you think that the Government controls what is written in the press? - Freedom to Assemble...Do we have the freedom to protest something we do not think is right?
+Can you give an example that you might have seen or heard about recently? - Freedom to Petition the Government Do you have the freedom to ask someone in the city government for something for your school or neighborhood? - 2.
+When Sonia Sotomayor was diagnosed with diabetes at seven-years-old, she faced the fact that she had to poke herself with a needle every day of her life in order to stay alive.
+She writes that she found the courage to do so by reading superhero comic books.
+Why do you think comic books about superheroes inspired her to be brave? - 3.
+Do you think all heroes are brave and powerful?
 Why or why not?
-Do you have someone in your life who you see as a hero, someone who has inspired you in your journey to reach your dream?

-4. Sonia Sotomayor writes, "Books were my loyal friends.
+Do you have someone in your life who you see as a hero, someone who has inspired you in your journey to reach your dream? - 4.
+Sonia Sotomayor writes, "Books were my loyal friends.
 They made it so I never felt lonely."
-In these challenging times, we all feel lonely some of the time.
-Have you read anything while we have been spending so much time in our homes that you feel, "made it so you did not feel lonely"?

-5. Like Sonia Sotomayor, have you found a character in a book in whose shoes you picture yourself?
+We all feel lonely some of the time.
+Have you read anything that "made it so you did not feel lonely?" - 5.
+Like Sonia Sotomayor, have you found a character in a book that you can picture yourself as?
 Be prepared to share.

+Turning Pages: My Life Story

-6. Why do we have laws?
+- 6. Why do we have laws?
 Do our laws as stated in the Constitution ever need to change?
-Why or why not?

-7. Sonia Sotomayor writes that she feels it is important to know what you do not know.
+Why or why not? - 7.
+Sonia Sotomayor feels like it is important to know what you do not know.
 Do you think it is important to know what you don't know?
-Why or why not?

-8. Sonia Sotomayor defined the word "justice" as "treating people fairly under the law".
-How would you define the word "justice"?

-9. Turning Pages highlights the importance of words.
-From your point of view, in what way(s) are words important?

-10. Sonia Sotomayor was the first Hispanic and Latina member of the Supreme Court of the United States.
+Why or why not? - 8.
+Sonia Sotomayor defined the word "justice" as "treating people fairly under the law."
+How would you define the word "justice"? - 9.
+Turning Pages highlights the importance of words.
+From your point of view, in what way are words important? - 10.
+Sonia Sotomayor was the first Hispanic and Latina member of the Supreme Court of the United States.
 What would you like to be the first to do?